 What did I do there?
 Hung out with old friends shooting the breeze about many things.
 While I didn’t care for the hard-right politics that was an obsession for some of these folks, I joined in the discussion when the topic switched to old TV shows and movies.
 Heck, there was even a little astronomy talk.
-In other words, I had a nice time with friends I see too seldom, and when the discussion turned to “right versus left,” I just recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back,” and wandered back to my EZ-Up to continue arranging my gear.
+In other words, I had a nice time with friends I see too seldom, and when the discussion turned to “right versus left,” I recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back,” and wandered back to my EZ-Up to continue arranging my gear.

-I had a good time practicing my sitting out on the field, but there were a lot of hours to fill without talks and vendors and raffles; especially since astronomical twilight would not arrive till well after nine.
+I had a good time practicing my sitting out on the field, but there were a lot of hours to fill without talks and vendors and raffles; especially since astronomical twilight would not arrive till after nine pm.
 When I got tired of sitting, I’d walk over, uncover my pretty new telescope, who’d told me her name was “Mrs. Emma Peel,” organize and reorganize my astro-junk, and sneak another peek at my watch.

 Finally, it was six and time for the first meal of the star party.
 While I’ve occasionally been served something not to my taste, I can say I have never seen poor quality food at FRC.
 It is, in fact, right up there with the best food I’ve eaten at any star party.
 Thursday evening was no exception: uber-tender pot roast, gravy-drenched mashed potatoes, green beans, and a salad bar (yes, a salad bar at a star party).
 The only problem?
 So few of us and so much food made it tempting to go back for seconds—or thirds.